quasarframework/quasar-framework.org/source/api/js-ajax-requests.md

 When wrapping your App with Cordova this provides very useful as your App may use a server somewhere on the Internet to get data.
 So in order to avoid specifying the host for each request, set the `baseURL` property.

+> **TIP**
-If a request is made with *local* property set to `true` then baseURL is ignored.
+> If a request is made with *local* property set to `true` then baseURL is ignored.
+This is to be used when making Ajax requests from same server that fetches your website (or from a local resource from a website wrapped with Cordova).

 ### More Request Properties